Breads, pastas and pastries. Who doesn’t love them?—I sure do!

 No, you can’t take my muffins away from me, Dr. Perlmutter!

 However, there is a silver lining.
-Grain Brain says we should replace those old carbs with fat.
-Certain fats are healthy like those from avocados, salmon, coconut oil, almonds, meats, olive oil and more.
+Grain Brain says we can replace those old carbs with fat.
+That’s right.
+Yummy, tasty, satisfying FAT!
+He says many fats are actually healthy like those in avocados, salmon, coconut oil, almonds, meats, olive oil and more.
 Fat tastes good and gives us steady energy throughout the day.
 Best of all, it’s a myth that eating fat makes us fat.

 We’ll explore these unconventional ideas, and many more, in this Grain Brain book summary.